PaPablo/tvenv/README.md

 * -p : gets one small pane below the main window
 * [-s | --session] sessionname : gives the tmux session the name sessionname
 * [-e | --env] venv : sets the virtual environment of name venv into the setup
 * [-t | --tool] editor : opens the editor of your choice.
-Use the full command surrounded by quotes
+Use the full command surrounded by quotes (this can be avoided setting the tvenv editor environment variable)

 And one `tvenv` is running
 * -q -s sessioname: close the session with name sessionname